shigT/Chrono-Ingot/Readme.md

 - ChBodyEasyConvexHullAuxRef
 - ChBodyEasyClusterOfSpheres

+**Chrono::Ingot is not a part of Project Chrono.
+Please take care not to ask Chrono team about this library.**

 ## Motivation
 Chrono::Engine provides easy ways to create rigid bodies of uniform density (ChEasyBox, ChEasyCylinder, etc.).
 They are helpful enough when you know certain densities of objects, however things will be a bit troublesome if you want an object with an actual mass; you must calculate a density on your own in such a case.